fdonat7/my-projects/README.md

 # my-projects
 Hi!
 I'm Francesco, nice to meet you :)

-In this repository you can find some of the projects I've done throughout my academic journey.
+In this repository you can find some of the projects I've done together with my team mates throughout my academic journey.

 Each project folder contains both codes and reports.